gatewayprogrammingschool/Pattern/docs/language-types.md

   * ContainsExlusive
   * DoesNotContainExclusive
 * `Character` - A single UTF-16 character.
-* `Text` - The representation of textual (`Character`) data.
+* `String` - The representation of textual (`Character`) data.
 Text is stored as an `Array` of `Character` values.
 Text can be acessed via a zero terminated sequence, a length-specified sequence, or a raw array of characters.
 * `Date` - The representation of an near-exact point in time.
 This type is constructed with the same structure as a number where the whole number represents the number of seconds since January 1 of year zero.
 The second 64-bits represent fractional seconds, giving Pattern the ability to represent a very fine point in time.
 All values stored in the `Date` type are UTC.
 * `Place` - The representaion of a physical location.
 The `Place` type provides the following values...
   * Local Time